Gravity-Bridge/Gravity-Docs/docs/frontend-creation.md

 In our documentation we will provide some REST compatible ABCI calls to query basic information, but any more advanced querying of Gravity Bridge should take the time to setup gRPC web, it will pay off very quickly if you are trying to process and interpret many large and complex data structures at once.

-For [events](https://docs.cosmos.network/master/core/events.html) a websocket protocol endpoint is available at `wss://gravitychain.io:26657]`.
+For [events](https://docs.cosmos.network/master/core/events.html) a websocket protocol endpoint is available at `wss://gravitychain.io:26657`.
 Contrary to the events documentation typed events are deployed and in use on Gravity Bridge.
 When it comes to interpreting these events you will need to have the proto file definitions handy.

+The server at `gravitychain.io` also provides ABCI and Legacy Amino endpoints see the [resources](resources.md) doc for more details.

 ## Sending tokens from Ethereum to Gravity Bridge